 Should You Have an Attorney Fill Out Form 3368?

 Most disability attorneys will not agree to represent you from the very start of your case -- they won't take a case until it has been denied by DDS and is being appealed.
 If you have an obvious case of disability, however, and you need help filling out the form, you might be able to find an attorney to take your case.
-The attorney can fill the form out for you online.
 An experienced disability attorney will be well-versed in filling out this form and will know what to emphasize on this form as well as the many other disability forms you'll encounter during the disability determination process, including the doctor's RFC form.

 Learn more about the other Social Security forms you'll need to fill out as part of your disability application.